sekrupke/chatgpt-customer-app-experiment/README.md

 * edited the source code to add nicer table formatting
 * Changed the "New Customer" link to a button with custom style
 * Generated a custom style for all buttons
   * Delete button was styled red by itself
+* Experiment: Changing stylesheet colors to a known red beverage company worked

 ### What did we do?
 * Fixed error that stylesheet was not included and placed the right way